MansiMore99/Customer-Segmentation-in-Ride-Sharing-With-Machine-Learning/README.md

 5. **Cab Segment:**
-• This segmentation is based on the cab type, just to see how many people like to commute by Lyft and uber.
+• This segmentation is based on the cab type, just to see how many people like to commute by Lyft and Uber.
 • when we understand these preferences it will be easy for a particular company with the offers and discounts and it will help to add on more marketing strategies to gain more customers.